padiac/padiac.github.io/notes/bayesian-inference-reference-priors-jeffreys-priors-maximum-entropy-conjugacy-and-hierarchical-priors-a-working-notes-summary.md

 ## 10. "Not Stealing the Show": a geometric intuition

 In information geometry, Fisher information defines a metric.
-One way to visualize the reference-prior choice is to imagine the posterior walking along a geodesic away from the prior.
-I like to slow down the picture: first fix the prior as a point, then let the data push us infinitesimally, then sum those pushes into a smooth path.
-Describing that movie with words keeps the renderer anchored while also reminding the reader that the algebra encodes a geometric story.
-If the animation metaphor feels too abstract, picture a hiker starting at a base camp (the prior) and taking a long trek whose direction is chosen by the data; the hiker keeps a log of how far and in which direction each data point pushes.
-Over many steps, the path straightens into the geodesic preferred by the Fisher metric, and the total distance walked is measured in units of expected KL divergence.
+Visualize the posterior moving along a geodesic from the prior, with each data point nudging the path.
+Over many small steps the route aligns with the Fisher metric, and the distance travelled mirrors the same expected KL divergence.

 #### Expected KL step length (collected at the bottom)